micmejia/bible-dump/NKJV/Genesis/Gen 15.md

 ###### 1
 After these things the word of the Lord came to Abram in a vision, saying, "Do not be afraid, Abram.
-I _am_ your shield, [^a]your exceedingly great reward."
+I _am_ your shield, your exceedingly great reward."

 ###### 2
-But Abram said, "Lord God, what will You give me, seeing I [^b]go childless, and the heir of my house _is_ Eliezer of Damascus?"
+But Abram said, "Lord God, what will You give me, seeing I go childless, and the heir of my house _is_ Eliezer of Damascus?"

 ###### 3
-Then Abram said, "Look, You have given me no offspring; indeed one[^c] born in my house is my heir!"
+Then Abram said, "Look, You have given me no offspring; indeed one born in my house is my heir!"

 ###### 4
 And behold, the word of the Lord _came_ to him, saying, "This one shall not be your heir, but one who will come from your own body shall be your heir."